 This test is recommended for people with a strong family history of certain diseases, people on regular medication for the diseases tested, and for anyone wanting to adjust their diet and lifestyle according to their genetic makeup, and therefore increasing their chances of preventing or commencing appropriate treatment after early detection.
 Your results will also include information on a variety of traits, based on your genetics.
 These include your propensity to baldness, your pain sensitivity threshold, and even how you learn from mistakes!

 It’s a sad fact of life that we all know someone who has had, or has been affected by cancer.

 Cancer Research Awareness Week runs from 27 May until 2 June, highlighting the work undertaken by young, innovative cancer researchers, all of whom need donations to continue their vital work.

 Many of these researchers spend their lives identifying cancer genes and analysing genetic data, to one day cure this deadly disease.

 Historically, research grants are predominantly given to researchers with a proven track record, leaving newer graduates without funding, and therefore unable to progress their ground breaking ideas.

 In Australia, one person dies from cancer every twelve minutes, and like many other diseases, it doesn’t discriminate who it affects, and its impacts run throughout our families and communities.
 This statistic makes the jobs of early career cancer researchers all the more important.

 We can all contribute to this vital research, by donating directly to Cure Cancer Australia, or by hosting a fundraiser.

 Why not make your Personal Genome Analysis test a family affair?
 Do the test, then share your results at a ‘barbeCURE’, raising funds in the most Australian way possible!

-Armed with your GTL Australia PGA test results, you can set your goal, invite your family and friends, ask them to swap out the cheese platter for a donation, and get cooking for cancer research.
+Armed with your GTL PGA test results, you can set your goal, invite your family and friends, ask them to swap out the cheese platter for a donation, and get cooking for cancer research.